amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Status-Reporting.md

 2. After any change that impacts the current delivery plan and/or delivery timelines
 3. At scheduled milestones and/or regular reporting cadence as agreed by the delivery team and stakeholders
 4. Emergencies or critical issues that could impact project delivery
-5. At any key decision points defined by the delivery team and stakeholders
+5. At any key decision points defined by the delivery team and/or stakeholders

 ## Communication Plan